Dsm3674/Cowboys-playoff-prediction-app/README.md

 A full-stack web application that uses advanced analytics to predict the Dallas Cowboys' chances of making the playoffs, winning their division, conference, and the Super Bowl.
 Built with React, Node.js/Express, and PostgreSQL.

 **This is an open source project released under the MIT License.
 Contributions, forks, and stars are welcome!
-All you have to do is just be a Cowboys fan just kidding its fine**
+All you have to do is just be a Cowboys fan, just kidding its a joke**

 ## Features